aleshaleksey/fansys23/06-abilities.md

   - Dex of 13+ and Wis of 13+.

 **Original state**: A character only adds their [size] and [Dex] to their evasion.

 ___
+#### Guarded

+**Type**: (Natural, Class B)

+**Description**: Avoid attacks of opportunities when standing up from prone, drinking potions, and using those items that would usually whose use would generally provoke attacks of opportunity.

+**Original state**: Characters provoke attacks of opportunity when standing up from prone, drinking potions, and using certain items.

+___
 #### Mage Hunter I